knowsis/knowsis.github.io/README.md

 ## Authentication
 We use OAuth for authentication.
 As all resources are protected, you must sign every request you make using your API consumer key and secret, as per the OAuth Consumer Request 1.0 Draft 1 specification.
 We strongly recommend using an existing OAuth library.
+The [oauth.net](http://www.oauth.net/code) website lists suggested libraries by language.

 The following parameters MUST appear in every request: